vfalco02/reqres-test/README.md

 Next, an `API` class was created that contain methods for interacting with the actual API.
 This provides wrappers around each of the API endpoints which will contain most of the information needed to submit the request and receive the response.

 After defining the models and API methods, the actual tests were created.
-An analysis of each endpoint was performed and test scenarios were determined.
+An analysis of each endpoint was performed and some main test scenarios were determined.
 Types of scenarios identified for coverage include:
 - Status codes
 - Validation of fields and types (provided by schematics)